1. The Mission

 Meanwhile, the so-called “Decentralized Finance” (“DeFi”) phenomenon which precedes Sequentia’s inception emerged mainly outside of Bitcoin, on blockchains where running nodes is only feasible with specialized servers rather than average consumer devices.
 The design philosophy of these blockchains has failed to achieve anything in favor of network utility or scalability: their fees are skyrocketing regardless, while most of their users face high barriers to entry for running a node and are therefore left outside of blockchain governance decisions.
 Rollbacks and changes to consensus rules, for example, are discussed only within a tiny segment of users, primarily miners or the most influential public figures.
 These conditions pose security threats for average users that primarily rely on light nodes or custodians, and lead to more centralized project choices.

-Not only does no existing blockchain present any credible long-term plan for on-chain scalability without making unacceptable compromises to full node proliferation, but just as importantly, no other cryptocurrency can match Bitcoin’s quality as money, and all existing blockchains other than Bitcoin either impose their own separate Coin or (in the case of many Bitcoin sidechains) use a Bitcoin derivative with separate network effects to (i.e. frictions in interacting with) the L1/L2 stack.
-Moreover, built-in Turing-Completeness, a feature of all the most well-known DeFi solutions at this time, including some existing Bitcoin sidechains, has historically caused users and investors to encounter unnecessary risks while interacting with smart contracts, which may result in much more unpredictability than Bitcoin script smart contracts.
+Not only does no existing blockchain present any credible long-term plan for on-chain scalability without making unacceptable compromises to full node proliferation, but just as importantly, no other cryptocurrency can match Bitcoin’s quality as money, and all existing blockchains other than Bitcoin either impose their own separate Coin or (in the case of many Bitcoin sidechains) use a Bitcoin derivative (or "bridge") with separate network effects to (i.e. frictions in interacting with) the L1/L2 stack.
+Moreover, built-in Turing-Completeness, a feature of all the most well-known DeFi solutions at this time including some existing Bitcoin sidechains, has historically caused users and investors to encounter unnecessary risks while interacting with smart contracts, which may result in much more unpredictability than Bitcoin script smart contracts.

 Sequentia is therefore the first Bitcoin sidechain designed for reliable, direct, and frictionless interoperability with Bitcoin and its second layers such as the Lightning Network while also leveraging and inheriting its resilience from Bitcoin’s proof-of-work, combined with an open, inclusive and market-oriented consensus mechanism to govern the creation of new blocks, and a lightweight infrastructure favoring a wide distribution of the network.